Image To Emoji Converter 🖼️➡️😀

 Select an image using the button above and then try some of these presets:

-If you have feedback about this site or know some funny emoji related puns, please send an email to floyd at polyfloyd dot net or drop me a tweet.
+If you have feedback about this site or know some funny emoji related puns, please send an email to floyd at polyfloyd dot net.

 Emojis are the little images that can be inlined in text messages.
 They have been around 1997 and have seen widespread adoption into pop culture.
 Chances are the muscle memory of your fingers knows exactly where the emoji buttons are!